saltcorn/react/README.md

     </div>
   );
 }
+window.react_views.myReactView = App;
 ```

-3. Open the plugin configuration, set **Code source** to **Saltcorn folder**, and in the input below, select **my_react_code** <br>(if the correct directory was already selected, select another one and then choose **my_react_code** again to trigger a save).
+Please make sure to export `App` in `window.react_views` with the name of your view.

-4. Click build or finish.
+5. Click build or finish.
-5. Create a view with the React view pattern (the view table is less important for now). <br> When you open it, it renders the output from App.js.

-When everything went well, you now have a bundle.js of your React code in the public folder of **@saltcorn/react**.
-Only one bundle can exist, and you decide at runtime what to display for `{tablename, viewname}`.
+When everything went well, you now have a global main bundle and a view specific bundle of your React code in the public folder of **@saltcorn/react**.

 The component also has access to **state**, **query** and **rows**: